 When you’ve already produced one of the most critically acclaimed shows in TV history, why risk your legacy by making a spinoff after the fact?
-This is the question Vince Gilligan must have asked himself after Breaking Bad wrapped its epic five-season run, but the answer, as it turns out, is pretty simple: if you’ve still got great characters, and a richly imagined fictional universe, and interesting stories to tell…well, why not?
+This is a question Vince Gilligan might have asked himself after Breaking Bad wrapped its epic five-season run, but the answer, as it turns out, is pretty simple: if you’ve still got great characters, and a richly imagined fictional universe, and interesting stories to tell…well, why not?

 Better Call Saul is the prequel to Breaking Bad, featuring Walter White’s future lawyer Saul Goodman (Bob Odenkirk).
 Or should I say, Jimmy McGill?
-Turns out before Saul became sleazebag attorney for Walter, he was ne’er-do-well, low-rent lawyer Jimmy McGill, struggling to build a legal career after working hard to rehabilitate himself from a shifty, con man youth.
+Turns out before Saul became sleazebag attorney for Walter, he was ne’er-do-well, low-rent lawyer Jimmy McGill, struggling to build a legal career after working hard to rehabilitate himself from a shifty, con-man youth.
 From his tiny rented office in the back of a nail salon, Jimmy begins his career scraping by as a public defender for the lowest of the low, but he has a bigger dream: building a thriving practice, preferably with his best friend Kim (Rhea Seehorn) and his older brother Chuck (Michael McKean) by his side.
 Unfortunately, the looming shadow of Jimmy’s past makes this a tall order, to say the least.

 Alas, Better Call Saul could stand to diversify its cast, and add more substantive female roles.
-Seehorn is quite likeable as Jimmy’s friend Kim, and Kerry Condon turns up in a small role that fleshes out Mike’s history.
-(Special mention should be made for Julie Ann Emery, who has a hilarious turn as an entitled, self-unaware white collar criminal Jimmy pursues as a client.)
+Seehorn is quite likable as Jimmy’s friend Kim, and Kerry Condon turns up in a small role that fleshes out Mike’s history.
+(Special mention should be made for Julie Ann Emery, who has a hilarious turn as an entitled, self-unaware white-collar criminal Jimmy pursues as a client.)
 But the gender imbalance is glaring.
 I was also underwhelmed by the season finale, and not just because it felt like a comedown after the excellent “Pimento.”
 Frankly, it just pointed toward a future for Jimmy that is all too expected, which may in fact be Better Call Saul’s biggest story challenge: keeping us interested in, and rooting for, Jimmy and Mike in light of what we know is coming.
-Season one succeeded, much more than I expected, in making these partial-criminals accessible and richly imagined, and the show has a more upbeat and humorous vibe than Breaking Bad.
+Season one succeeded much more than I expected in making these partial-criminals accessible and richly imagined, and the show has a more upbeat and humorous vibe than Breaking Bad.
 But if the show’s overall arc is about their inexorable descent into Walter White’s crosshairs, I think it will have a tougher time maintaining my emotional investment.